Simatwa/pytgpt-bot/README.md

 - `/drop`: Clears the entire chat table.
 Similar to `/clear`, this command removes all data from the chat table in the database.
 It's a more drastic measure than `/clear`, as it completely wipes out all chat data.

 - `/sql`: Allows running SQL statements against the database.
 This command provides a way for administrators to directly interact with the bot's database using SQL queries.
 It's a powerful tool for managing and analyzing the bot's data but should be used with caution to avoid unintended data loss or corruption.

+- `/logs`: Checks the logs.
+This command is used to access the bot's logs, which can provide insights into the bot's activity, errors, and user interactions.
+It's a valuable tool for monitoring and troubleshooting the bot's performance.

 ## Support and Feedback